 22. Only competitors and teachers are allowed backstage.
-This applies to all sections except for Under 8 sections.
+This applies to all classes except for the 8 & under classes.

 23. NO prompting or assistance of any kind is allowed during an item in the Eisteddfod except by the Adjudicator.
 If this occurs the competitor will not receive a mark.
-Prompting is allowed in the Under 8 Sections.
+Prompting is allowed in the 8 & under classes.

-24. Competitors who restart a performance will be awarded points and/or awards at the Adjudicator’s discretion.
+24. Competitors who restart a performance may be awarded points and/or awards at the Adjudicator’s discretion.

-25. No rehearsal or practice is permitted in the Arts & Function Centre.
+25. No rehearsal or practice is permitted in the Burnie Arts & Function Centre during the Eisteddfod.
 A warm up area for dancers will be provided.

 26. TIME LIMITS in all classes will be STRICTLY MONITORED.
 An item may be shorter than the limit specified, but not exceed it.
 Entrants whose performance exceeds the time limit may forfeit any placement and be eligible for comments only.